Sign up to our Newsletter

 Focus on Weaknesses

 Focusing on weaknesses is a pivotal strategy for improving your LSAT score.
-You can systematically improve your performance by identifying and addressing your weaknesses.
+By identifying and addressing your weaknesses, you can systematically improve your performance.
 Whether it's honing logical reasoning skills or enhancing reading comprehension, targeted practice and review in your weaker areas can lead to significant score enhancements.

 In case you still have questions about what is considered a good score on the LSAT, here are some frequently asked questions that might give you answers.